Usher5048/DiscordCorruptor/README.md

 I'm open sourcing this project because Discord told me I couldn't get my account back because I broke the TOS.
 So to ensure a solution is found, lol, im open sourcing it >W<

 So yes, out of pity.

+# TECH SUPPORT NOT AVAILABLE, DO NOT ASK ME FOR TECH SUPPORT ON THIS PROGRAM